MahsaBakhtiari/Project-1/README.md

 ![3.4.19](https://github.com/Daniel-Wallach/Project-1/blob/main/3.4/visualisation/Tax_Revenue3.png)

-The change in tax revenue for all states is positive post-pandemic, with Alaska experiencing a significant increase, more than twice the average change in other states.
+The change in tax revenue for all states is positive post-pandemic, with Alaska experiencing a significant increase, more than twice the average change compared to the last period.

 ---